BenGoodair/Care-Markets/README.md

  - The code uses Pacman to make it as reproducible as possible - but therefore if you run the code, expect many R packages to be downloaded onto your machines.

- - Table 2 and figure 3 involve heavy models, and take over 30 minutes to run on my little laptop! be warned!
+ - Table 2 and figure 3 involve some computation, and take over 10 minutes to run on my little laptop!

 Please reach out to b.goodair@lse.ac.uk for questions - I always want to improve my work (and fix my broken code!) :)